Visas - General Information

 These documents must also be subsequently translated from English to Portuguese, in Brazil, by a Brazilian sworn translator ("tradutor juramentado").
 More information at Sworn Translations.

 20. Note on visa companies and "courriers": The Embassy of Brazil in Helsinki clarifies that the use of private visa companies or couriers is not mandatory.
 Visa applications in our Embassy can be carried out entirely by the applicant him/herself, with no need for any intermediaries.
 Information on visas, mandatory documents, procedures, processing times and consular fees is freely available on our official website and we provide support, throughout the whole process, for questions and doubts, quickly and at no cost, by e-mail.
-Important: Under no circumstances the Embassy of Brazil in Helsinki will favor, expedite or provide any services to visa companies in a different manner than to individual applicants.
+Important: Under no circumstances the Embassy of Brazil in Helsinki will favor, expedite or provide any services to visa companies in a different/faster manner than to individual applicants.
 All terms and conditions are the same for applicants and intermediaries.
 The use of a private visa company is entirely the choice and full responsibility of the applicant.

-21. It is strongly recommended that bearers of temporary visas to Brazil register themselves at the Tax Revenue Office (Receita Federal), before the trip, to acquire a Brazilian CPF number.
-The CPF is necessary for many daily activities in Brazil, for example opening a bank account, buying and activating telephone sim cards, renting appartments, signing contracts with service providers (internet, telephone, energy, water, gas), doing business in Brazil, etc.
+21. It is strongly recommended that bearers of temporary visas to Brazil register themselves at the Tax Revenue Agency (Receita Federal), before the trip, to acquire a Brazilian CPF number.
+The CPF is necessary for many daily activities in Brazil, for example opening a bank account, buying and activating telephone sim cards, renting apartments, signing contracts with service providers (internet, telephone, energy, water, gas), doing business in Brazil, etc.

 The CPF for foreign citizens is requested at the Embassy, only in person (by appointment).
 Instructions on how to proceed are available on our website at